PureCycle Technologies (PCT)

 Brad Kalter, General Counsel, Chief Compliance Officer and Corporate Secretary

-Brad Kalter has served as PureCycle's General Counsel and Corporate Secretary since January 2021, and also holds the title of Chief Compliance Officer.
-Prior to joining PureCycle, Mr. Kalter was the General Counsel, Chief Legal Officer, and Secretary of United Insurance Holdings Corp., a property and casualty insurance holding company, from February 2019 to January 2021.
-From October 2015 to February 2019, he served as Executive Vice President, General Counsel, and Corporate Secretary of Exide Technologies, a battery manufacturing and energy storage business, where he oversaw global legal operations.
+Brad Kalter has served as General Counsel and Corporate Secretary for PureCycle since January 2021.
+Previously, he was General Counsel, Chief Legal Officer, and Secretary of United Insurance Holdings Corp. from February 2019 to January 2021.
+From October 2015 to February 2019, Mr. Kalter served as Executive Vice President, General Counsel, and Corporate Secretary of Exide Technologies, where he oversaw global legal functions.

 Brett Hafer, Executive Vice President of Manufacturing and Tech